danhales/elevator-voice-control/README.md

 For your convenience, all output should already be displayed in the notebook so you don't have to run the code yourself.
 If you want to run anything, the functions in the notebook have been stored in <b>data_loader.py</b>, so all cells should be entirely self-contained.

 ### <b>requirements.txt</b>
-The conda-generated requirements file for the environment I used in developing this MVP.
+The conda-generated requirements file for the environment I used in developing this model.
 You can <a href="https://www.idkrtm.com/what-is-the-python-requirements-txt/">use this file</a> for building an equivalent environment for running this model.

 ### <b>metadata.csv</b>
-This is a file produced by a cell in the mvp notebook.
+This is a file produced by a cell in the `mvp` notebook.
 It contains four columns. `filename` is the filepath from this notebook's directory through the subdirectory of `speech_commands_v0.01`, into the digit's subdirectory, to each individual recording. `rec_id` is a unique identifier, computed by hashing the filename, and is used as an index in processing. `digit` contains the digit being spoken, and is equivalent to the name of the directory in which it is found. `length` is the number of samples in the file when loaded with a sampling rate of 8000.

 ### <b>history</b>
-A directory containing the pickled history of our four models, so we can quickly compare them at the end without eating up system resources.
+A directory containing the pickled history of these four models, so we can quickly compare them at the end without eating up system resources.

 ## Results

 As can be expected, the raw data performed the worst (18% validation accuracy).
 The STFT data gave us a large boost in validation accuracy (up to 67%), and using the flattened MFCCs pushed the validation accuracy to around 83%.
 The convolutional layer raised the accuracy to about 88%.
 As can be expected, all models saw a large degree of overfitting, with the most egregious being the raw data (especially when the model was allowed to run for 50 epochs).

-This tells us that the transformation from raw data to MFCC is absolutely a step in the right direction, but more investigation is necessary to determine exactly the right architecture.
+We fixed this overfitting by introducing dropout layers, which randomly deactivate a certain proportion of neurons during each epoch.
+This forces the remaining neurons to optimize themselves on a smaller amount of data; the result, when activating all neurons, is a large boost in accuracy.
+In particular, we got the accuracy on the test data up to 95%.
+Exploring the confusion matrix did not show a strong pattern to the misclassifications.

 ## Deployment